 Renata Panizzieri, Italian Art Critic

-"The Figure defines the work; subdued colours makes it vibrant.
+"The Figure defines the work; subdued colors make it vibrant.
 The landscape is a space where dramatic concepts have full scope; the large canvas enlarges the perspective; you experience you are present and part of (the) moment."

 Ranjan Munshi, Art Collector - India